 Mental health as a synonym for mental illness

 The problem with nonspecific terms is that vagueness can leave a lot of room for misunderstanding.
 One of my pet peeves is “nervous breakdown”.
 It’s not a term that has any psychiatric meaning; it’s just something that’s thrown around haphazardly to describe a random assortment of experiences.
 The vast majority of people out there in the world are clueless enough about mental illness without muddying the water with amorphous terminology.

 There are a lot of derogatory terms that relate to mental illness, including crazy, nutty/nutbar/nutjob, psycho, bonkers, insane, looney tunes, etc. I admit that I use these terms, but not to criticize people with mental illness.
 If a “normal” person was doing something bizarre, I might say that person is “batshit fucking crazy”.

 “She’s so OCD”

 I tend to consider this use of language to be more harmful than the casual use of derogatory terms, because it significantly minimizes and invalidates the experiences of those who actually have those illnesses.
 I’m not sure what we can do to change this aside from calling it out when we see it.

-What are your language preferences or pet peeves when it comes to mental illness?
+What are your language preferences or pet peeves when it comes to labelling and mental illness?

 You can find more about mental illness stigma on the Stop Stigma page.